 Alcohol is a powerful (and safe) solvent

-Alcohol is an excellent solvent for herbs, because it can extract the compounds and active ingredients that aren’t water-soluble, such as essential oils, alkaloids and resins.
-It’s also the only edible solvent that can effectively extract the ingredients required.
+Alcohol is an excellent solvent for herbs because it can extract compounds and active ingredients that aren’t water-soluble, such as essential oils, alkaloids, and resins.
+It’s also the only edible solvent that can effectively extract the ingredients required for alcohol tinctures.

 Alcohol-based tinctures are extremely fast-acting, because alcohol can enter our bloodstream very quickly.
 Our tongue and cheeks contain lots of capillaries which quickly absorb the alcohol.
 This means that when we place some drops under our tongue, we’re not actually digesting the extract.
 Rather, it’s entering our bloodstream almost immediately to deliver the tincture’s potent properties.